How Often Should You Clean Shower Glass?

 5. Seal the Surface

-Use a protective solution like Clear-Fusion™ V to seal the glass pores and decrease long-term cleaning needs.
+Use a protective solution like Clear-Fusion™ V to seal the glass pores and decrease your long-term cleaning needs.

 Leave a comment